 - Periodically report to the Board of Directors on the performance of the Reserve Fund.

-- Periodically report to the Board of Directors on compliance with Investment Policy.
+- Periodically report to the Board of Directors on compliance with the Investment Policy.

 The Investment Management Company

-The Investment Management Company shall oversee the Reserve Fund including:
+The Investment Management Company shall take certain steps to oversee the Reserve Fund including:

 - Hold fiduciary responsibility for all assets in the Reserve Fund.

 - Comply with all guidelines and limitations set forth in the Investment Policy.

 - Manage, analyze and oversee the execution of investment decisions including buying, selling, and holding of individual securities for all asset types in all asset classes.

 - Report monthly to the ICANN CFO on the performance of the Reserve Fund and compliance with the Investment Policy.